StrangeCoder1729/I-Am-Rich/README.md

 # I AM Rich App

-This is My First FLutter Project
+This is My First FLutter Project.

+Mentor : Angela Yu

 <!-- This project is a starting point for a Flutter application.